eathren/eathren/README.md

 - 🎓 I'm a MSCS Master's Cadidate at Northeastern University.
 - 💻 I've worked professionally in JavaScript and Python as a software engineer.
 - 🌱 I’m currently [rust](https://www.rust-lang.org/) for system programming, blockchain technology, and commandline tools.
+I'm currently acting as the Director of Technology for the Blockchain club at Northeastern, and my pet project is working on a POW chain written in Rust.
 - ⚡ Fun fact: I'm Alaskan born and raised, a home-brewer and lifelong snowboarder.
 I'm also a huge Terry Pratchet & Neil Gaiman fan, so send me a message of your favorite books and let's talk!

 ### Connect with me: